o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 )
 ```

 To verify everything is set up correctly, run the [CMake configure command](/docs/user-guide/build/configure-and-build/) from the CMake CLI or CMake GUI.
-This will register everything you just added, and emit errors if anything was misconfigured.
+This registers everything you just added and emits errors if anything was misconfigured.

 #### Step 2: Write new Python tests

-These tests primarily use standard [Python](https://docs.python.org/3/) code along with [PyTest](https://docs.pytest.org/).
-Depending on where your test is focused, it should likely include one of two automation libraries:
+These tests use [Python 3](https://docs.python.org/3/) code along with [PyTest](https://docs.pytest.org/).
+Depending on the feature your test is focuses on, the test may include one of two automation libraries provided with O3DE:

-Internal tests of O3DE Editor functionality should use [EditorPythonBindings](/docs/user-guide/testing/parallel-pattern/).
-This helps expose editor C++ interfaces to Python.
-These tests almost always require the `TEST_SERIAL` flag.
+* [EditorPythonBindings](/docs/user-guide/testing/parallel-pattern/) for internal tests of the O3DE Editor functionality.
+  * These tests always require the `TEST_SERIAL` CTest flag.

-External tests at the Operating System level often use the [LyTestTools](/docs/user-guide/testing/lytesttools/) module, which simplifies interacting with O3DE applications.
-These tests often use the `TEST_SERIAL` flag.
+* [LyTestTools](/docs/user-guide/testing/lytesttools/) module for external tests at the Operating System level.
+  * These tests often use the `TEST_SERIAL` flag, unless they create no side-effects and disable heavy secondary features such as rendering.